 One of the nice things about Port Washington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Port Washington, however, the average commute to work is quite long.
 On average, people spend 33.98 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Even though Port Washington is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Port Washington in 2010 was $58,668, which is wealthy relative to New York and the nation.
-This equates to an annual income of $234,672 for a family of four.
-However, Port Washington contains both very wealthy and poor people as well.
+The per capita income in Port Washington in 2018 was $80,070, which is wealthy relative to New York and the nation.
+This equates to an annual income of $320,280 for a family of four.

-Port Washington is a somewhat ethnically-diverse town.
+Port Washington is a very ethnically-diverse town.
 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Asian.
 Port Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.32% of the town’s residents.
-Important ancestries of people in Port Washington include Italian, Irish, German, Russian, Polish and English.
+People of Hispanic or Latino origin account for 13.10% of the town’s residents.
+Important ancestries of people in Port Washington include Italian, Irish, German, Eastern European, and Polish.